Quick Links to Info on Page

 - Easier to meal prep – You’ll also love having multiple pots if you are meal planner, since you can cook more batches faster.
 Btw, if you are looking for a meal planning printable to streamline your meal plans, you’ll love this version.

-- Don’t get slowed down by recipes that take a long time to sit – Getting multiple pots is also a good move those who like to regularly make recipes that require lots of time in the instant pot, like yogurt or bread dough proofing.
+- Don’t get slowed down by recipes that take a long time to sit – Getting multiple pots is also a good move for those who like to regularly make recipes that require lots of time in the instant pot, like yogurt or bread dough proofing.
 This way, you’ll have another pot free to cook for meal times when they roll around.

 Alternative: if you don’t have the space or money for a second instant pot, consider just getting an extra liner so you can pop that right in as soon as the first dish is done.